Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Retrieving Hamiltonian parameters

 where $\Omega\equiv E_e-E_g$, $g$ denotes the coupling strength, $\sigma_z$ is the third Pauli matrix, and $(\sigma_+,\sigma_-)$ represent, respectively, the raising and lowering qubit operators.
 Additionally, the qubit can spontaneously emit a photon and end up in the ground state.
 This procedure is known as relaxation and is modeled through a jump operator of the form \cite{jaynescummings_book}

 where $\gamma$ is the relaxation rate.
-Similarly, the process from which the qubit's coherence decays is known as dephasing.
+Similarly, the process by which the qubit's coherence decays is known as dephasing.
 If $\gamma_\phi$ denotes the dephasing rate, then this process is represented by the jump operator \cite{jaynescummings_book}

 In this case, the equation of motion for the annihilation operator is coupled with the qubit lowering operator $\sigma_-$.
 Assuming the atom remains mostly in the ground state allows us to approximate $\sigma_z\approx 1$, leading to the linear set of equations